 Urban Grub: Sophisticated, rustic, elegant space serving up elevated southern cuisine!

 You know when you feel you are on the verge of witnessing the next hottest thing?
 That is how I feel about this section of Nashville.
 Compared to the pact streets of downtown and 12South, Germantown is an urban oasis.
 With chic eateries in restored Victorian buildings, and cafes along the brick sidewalks, Germantown exudes historic charm coupled with an urban vibe.
 Former warehouses contain clothing boutiques and jaw dropping, designed restaurants.
 Germantown is also home to Nashville Farmers’ Market featuring eclectic global eateries and vendors offering seasonal produce.
 Close by, Centennial Park features skyline views and green spaces within an urban landscape.

 Where to Stay:

-Germantown Inn: One of the most charming places I have stayed to date, the Germantown Inn is such a welcoming six room boutique hotel located within an 1860’s historic brick building.
+Germantown Inn: One of the most charming places I have stayed to date, the Germantown Inn is such a welcoming ten room boutique hotel (with rooms in the main home plus the recently renovated carriage home) located within an 1860’s historic brick building.
 Greeted by the kindest staff who made us feel right at home, I was impressed by the offerings and small attention to details!
 The Inn is beautifully appointed with an impressive collection of vintage wool runners and rugs throughout the rooms and hallways.
 The rooms are surprisingly spacious with high ceilings and large windows.
 The common spaces include an indoor sunroom, an outdoor courtyard and a rooftop patio!